Bobby Rydell, singer and ‘Bye Bye Birdie’ star, dies at 79 - NewsBreak

 Rydell’s cause of death was pneumonia, Variety reports .
 He had been hospitalized in Philadelphia, according to local news outlet WPVI .

 The Philadelphia native saw 34 of his singles land on the Billboard Hot 100, with the most well-known being “Wild One.”
 Others include “Volare,” “The Cha-Cha-Cha,” and “We Got Love,” according to Variety .
-Rydell was still touring with a performance scheduled for June in Atlantic City.Estelle Harris of ‘Seinfeld,’ ‘Toy Story’ dies at 93
+Rydell was still touring with a performance scheduled for June in Atlantic City.Jim Carrey ‘probably’ retiring from acting: ‘I’ve done enough’

 On the big screen, Rydell starred in the musical film “Bye Bye Birdie” alongside Dick Van Dyke and Ann Margaret.
 On the small screen, Rydell made appearances in the 1980s hit “The Facts of Life.”